University of Hertfordshire: Charity

 Being a Higher Education Corporation created by the 1988 Education Reform Act as amended by the 1992 Act, the University of Hertfordshire is an exempt charity as defined under the various Charities Acts.

 The University of Hertfordshire has due regard to the Charity Commission's guidance on the reporting of public benefit, and particularly its supplementary guidance on the advancement of education, in accordance with the requirements of HEFCE, the Higher Education Funding Council for England, as the principal regulator of English higher education institutions under the Charities Act 2006.

-The university has entered an agreement with the Office of Fair Access (OFFA) to demonstrate that access to programmes of full-time undergraduate education should not be limited on grounds of individual financial circumstances.
+The university has entered an agreement with the Office for Students (OFS) to demonstrate that access to programmes of full-time undergraduate education should not be limited on grounds of individual financial circumstances.

 Affiliations and memberships

 Hertfordshire is a member of Association of Commonwealth Universities which is the representative body of 535 universities from 37 Commonwealth countries.
 It is the world's first and oldest international university network, established in 1913.
 It is also a member of University Alliance, a network of British universities which was formed in 2006, adopting the name in 2007.
 University Alliance is a group of 'business engaged' universities that claim to drive innovation and enterprise growth through research and teaching.
 Its MBA programme is affiliated with Association of MBAs, the only global MBA-specific Accreditation and Membership Organisation.